MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/copilot-explain.md

 <!-- ====================================================================== -->
 ## Enable the features

-To use these explanation features, enable Copilot in Microsoft Edge and set the flag that enables the features in DevTools.
+To use these explanation features, enable Copilot in Edge and set the flag that enables the features in DevTools.

 <!-- ------------------------------ -->